1962 African Cup of Nations qualification

 This page details the process of qualifying for the 1962 African Cup of Nations.
 7 African nations initially entered the competition.
-Ethiopia and Egypt both automatically qualified as the host country and title holders respectively.
-Morocco would withdraw before play began, thus leaving only 5 teams vying for the remaining two spots in the finals.
+Ethiopia and the United Arab Republic both automatically qualified as the host country and title holders respectively.
+Sudan withdrew before the draw, and Morocco would withdraw before play began, thus leaving only 5 teams actually competing for the two spots remaining in the finals.